40 Clever Upcycling Ideas For Your Home and Garden

 - Old T-shirts can be turned into reusable cleaning rags and work great for cleaning windows.

-- Orphan socks can be used to dust—just put them on your hands and dust away.
-Then just toss them in the wash!
+- Orphan socks can be used to dust.
+Put them on your hands and dust away, then toss them in the wash.

 - Did you know you can recycle clothes?
 Check it out.